Blue Rock Vineyards

 Alexander Valley AVA

-Kenny eventually transitioned into wine full time, and in 2001 he brought on Nick Goldsmith of Simi Winery as a consulting winemaker to produce the inaugural release of 550 cases.
-Since then, the winery has grown to produce some 12,000 cases per year.
-Today, his focus is on continuously improving his vineyard with meticulous viticulture techniques, and striving to achieve balance among his vines.
-Thanks to this, he has been able to produce ultra premium, award-winning Bordeaux varietal grapes in a region not well known for this style, and we can only expect that more award-winning wines will follow.
+Today, Kenny Kahn’s focus is on continuously improving his vineyard with meticulous vineyard techniques, and striving to achieve balance among his vines.
+He has built a reputation for producing ultra-premium, award-winning Bordeaux-inspired wines in a region not well known for this style, and we can only expect that more world-class wines will follow.

 Dear Platinum Wine Club Members,